dune-project/dune-typetree/README.md

 yourself by calling "make doc".
 Note that you need Doxygen and GraphViz available at configure time to be able to build the documentation.

 If you need help, please ask on the PDELab mailinglist for now [5].
-Bugs can also be submitted to the PDELab bugtracker at [6] instead.
+Bugs can be submitted to the bugtracker at [6] instead.

 Dependencies
 ------------

 TypeTree depends on the following software packages:

-* The dune-common library from DUNE, version 3.0-dev.
+* The dune-common library from DUNE, version 2.4-dev.
 The dependency is actually very weak, and you can easily use the library standalone by replacing the few convenience components reused from dune-common (and by replacing the build system, of course).

 * TypeTree uses lots and lots of templates, so you need a decent C++ compiler.
-  This release requires a compiler that is at least compatible with GCC 4.5 in C++11 mode, so it whould work with all recent versions of GCC since version 4.5, modern versions of the clang compiler (3.2+) and very recent versions of ICC (icpc 14.0.3+).
+  This release requires a compiler that is at least compatible with GCC 4.7 in C++11 mode, so it whould work with all recent versions of GCC since version 4.7, modern versions of the clang compiler (3.2+) and very recent versions of ICC (icpc 15.0.0+).

-For a full explanation of the DUNE installation process please read the installation notes [2] or the build system HOWTO [3].

 License
 -------

-The PDELab library, headers and test programs are free open-source software, dual-licensed under version 3 or later of the GNU Lesser General Public License and version 2 of the GNU General Public License with a special run-time exception.
+The TypeTree library, headers and test programs are free open-source software, dual-licensed under version 3 or later of the GNU Lesser General Public License and version 2 of the GNU General Public License with a special run-time exception.

-See the file COPYING for full copying permissions.
+See the file COPYING.md for full copying permissions.

 Installation
 ------------

-Short installation instructions can be found in file INSTALL.
-For the full instructions please see [1].
+For installation instructions please see [1].

 Links
 -----